jeffreyl45/jefflu2/README.md

-Personal Website Version 2 hosted <a href = "https://jeffreyl45.github.io/jefflu2/">here</a>
+Personal Website Version 2 built using React and Vite hosted <a href = "https://jeffreyl45.github.io/jefflu2/">here</a>